trsong/trsong.github.io/_posts/2021-05-01-DailyQuestionsMay.md

 **Java Playground:** [https://repl.it/languages/java](https://repl.it/languages/java)

+### May 26, 2021 \[Easy\] Remove k-th Last Element From Linked List
+---
+> **Question:** You are given a singly linked list and an integer k.
+Return the linked list, removing the k-th last element from the list.

 ### May 25, 2021 \[Easy\] Valid Mountain Array
 ---
 > **Question:** Given an array of heights, determine whether the array forms a "mountain" pattern.
 A mountain pattern goes up and then down.